- cheenagringo wrote:

 one to them and let them know that they can sign up for free by

-[You must be registered and logged in to see this link.] with the word 'Subscribe'
+sending email to [You must be registered and logged in to see this link.] with the word 'Subscribe'

 in the subject! *